-You'll need to bear with us here - some of this gets quite jargony and theoretical - you may prefer just to call and ask us about it instead.
+You'll need to bear with us here - some of this gets quite theoretical and a bit jargony.

-To assess IR35 status HMRC will construct a notional contract; this contract doesn't really exist but is a theoretical way of evaluating whether, if there were no intermediaries (limited company, agency, etc) involved, the workers relationship with the end-client would be closer to employment or self-employment.
+To assess IR35 status HMRC will construct a notional contract; this contract doesn't really exist but is a way of evaluating whether, if there were no intermediaries (i.e. no limited company, agency, etc) involved, would the workers relationship with the end-client be closer to employment or self-employment?

 IR35 Indicator - Right to substitution clause

 Can a substitute be sent if you're sick for a long period, on holiday, or the substitute has certain technical skills required for a particular task?
-If so, how fettered is that right to substitution?
-Does the substitute need to be agreed in advance, or is the client simply entitled to refuse a substitute who is found not to have the necessary skills?
-If a client only allows a substitute after a formal interview and written confirmation it is unlikely to be accepted as a clear right of substitution.
+If so, how fettered is that right to substitution? – i.e. does the substitute need to be agreed in advance?
+Or is the client simply entitled to refuse a substitute irrespective of whether they may have the necessary skills?
+If a client only allows a substitute after a formal interview and written permission, then it is unlikely to be accepted as a clear right of substitution.

 IR35 Indicator - Mutuality of obligation (MoO)

 This is a complex area of law with subtle variations of interpretation.
-Broadly it boils down to whether there is an obligation on the client to pay, just as there would be if an employee shows up to work.
+Broadly Mutuality of Obligation (MoO) boils down to whether the client is obliged to pay for simply turning up to site, just as there would be if an employee shows up to work.
 It would be very difficult to argue that there was an absence of MoO where a contract doesn't allow a client to terminate immediately.

 IR35 Indicator - Control

-For IR35 to apply there must be control over how work is done.
+For IR35 to apply there must be control over how the work is done.
 The broader the contractual objectives and timeframes the better for IR35.
 A freelancer dealing with issues as they happen within an organisation is in a weak position.
-Working on set projects, agreeing defined milestones and timeframes and working in your own offices would all be positive indicators of self-employment.
+Working on set projects, agreeing defined milestones and timeframes and working from your own offices would all be positive indicators that the worker has control.

 If there is an agency involved then you may not know the details of the upper contract between the agency and end-client.
-A freelancer may benefit from confirming in writing the reality of arrangements with the end-client
+A freelancer may benefit from confirming in writing the reality of the underlying arrangements with the end-client.

 IR35 - Forming An Opinion

 If all three of these suggest the freelancer is caught by IR35 then it's unlikely that other factors will have any bearing.
-If there are aspects of employment and self-employment then other factors like financial risk and being in business on own account will be tested:
+If there are aspects of employment and self-employment then secondary factors such as ‘financial risk’ and being ‘in business on own account’ will be tested:

-- In Business On Own Account - own office facilities, website, stationery, employees, marketing, training, public & employer liability cover, professional indemnity cover, other projects undertaken, becoming part and parcel of the client organisation.
+In Business On Own Account – business has office facilities, website, stationery, employees, marketing, training, public & employer liability cover, professional indemnity cover, other projects under.
+Not part-and-parcel of the End Client organisation.

-Once freelancers understand the legislation many are comfortable deciding upon contract status without professional help.
+Once the principals behind IR35 legislation are understood, many freelancers are comfortable deciding upon contract status without professional help.
 Complacency is dangerous as a strong audit trail is essential; all contract assessments should be accurately and honestly documented.